 No. At this time, DHCS is not waiving network adequacy provider ratio requirements for Mental Health Plan (MHP) Provider Networks.
 In light of the emergency, DHCS allowed an extension for Network Adequacy Certification submissions to

 April 20, 2020.
 The 2020 Federal Network Certification Requirements for County Mental Health Plans (MHPs) are in BHIN 20-012.
-This guidance also clarifies that DHCS has moved to annual reporting for counties not on corrective action plans.723/20MHP
+This guidance also clarifies that DHCS has moved to annual reporting for counties not on corrective action plans.

+During the emergency, can the MHP certification of Network Adequacy Data and Documentation Submission Form be signed electronically? (new 7/23/20)

+Yes.
+The county MHP certification of Network Adequacy Data and Documentation Submission Form can be signed electronically.

 Can counties modify the Notice of Adverse Benefit Determination (NOABD) and/or Notice of Appeal Resolution (NAR) templates to include the information specified in BHIN 20-011?
 (5/20/20)